GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Evaluation

-Figure~\ref{fig:eval:safeProb} shows the time evolution of the probability that the vehicle remains in a safe state.
-The red plots show the probability estimate obtained using \NAME{}, while the green plots show the probability estimate obtained using MCS.
+Figure~\ref{fig:eval:safeProb} shows how the probability that the vehicle remains in a safe state evolves over time.
+The blue solid and red dashed plots show the probability estimates obtained using \NAME{} and MCS, respectively.
 The shaded region around each plot shows the 95\% bootstrap confidence interval.
+Because we use $10\times$ more samples when estimating safe state probability with \NAME{} as compared to MCS, the sampling error is smaller for \NAME{}, which leads to a smaller confidence interval.
 Since \NAME{} approximates the behavior of the vehicle model, as opposed to under/over approximation of reachable states, \NAME{}'s safe state probability estimate can be on either side of the MCS estimate.

-Table~\ref{tab:eval:ssprob} shows the metrics we use to rigorously measure the similarity of the safe state probabilities from Figure~\ref{fig:eval:safeProb}.
-We used the standard t-test to analyze the similarity of the safe state probabilities computed by \NAME{} and MCS in each time step.
-Column~2 shows the number of time steps for which the t-test ``passed", meaning that we could not reject the null hypothesis that the probabilities are equal.
-Column~3 shows the $\ell_2$ error -- RMS of the differences in safe state probability at each time step, and Column~4 shows the cross-correlation -- the Pearson correlation coefficient between the two series of probabilities.
-The similarity of the safe state probability is directly the result of the similarity of the state distributions.
+Table~\ref{tab:eval:ssprob} shows the metrics we use to measure the similarity of the safe state probabilities from Figure~\ref{fig:eval:safeProb}.
+Column~2 shows the number of time steps for which the t-test ``passed'', meaning that we could not reject the null hypothesis that the probabilities are equal.
+Column~3 shows the $\ell_2$ error, and Column~4 shows the cross-correlation.
+The similarity of the state distributions leads directly to the similarity of the safe state probability for most time steps.

+We extended the Crop-Monitor and Car benchmark experiments to 500 time steps to confirm that the safe state probability does not deviate after 100 time steps.
+We did not similarly extend the ACAS experiments as the ACAS system is primarily relevant as the aircraft approach each other.

-\textbox{In conclusion, the vehicle state variable distributions that we estimate using \NAME{} closely resemble those that we estimate using MCS, even after 100 time steps.
+\textit{In conclusion, the vehicle state distributions that we estimate using \NAME{} closely resemble those that we estimate using MCS, even after 100 time steps.
 Consequently, the vehicle safe state probability estimate is also similar between the two approaches.}